rob-Hitchens/OrderStatisticsTree/README.md

 A BST maintains an ordered list.
 A BST can guarantee O(log n) performance for insertions and removals but only if the tree remains balanced.
 Balancing is accomplished through local reorganizations.

 [Ideally balanced trees](https://en.wikipedia.org/wiki/AVL_tree) optimize read operations by ensuring optimal balance as sorted data is inserted and removed.
-This methods invests considerable energy keeping the list perfectly balanced.
+This method invests considerable energy (meaning gas) keeping the list perfectly balanced.

 A Red Black Tree optimizes the cost of insertion and removal by tolerating limited imbalances.
-This type of tree minimizes the gas cost of insert while maintaining a BST with acceptable balance.
+This type of tree minimizes the gas cost of insert and delete ops while maintaining a BST with acceptable balance.

 ### Inserts and Deletes Take a "Key" and a "Value"